 Qualified applicants applying to magnet schools and programs who have a sibling attending the magnet school and who will continue to attend that school the next year will be given priority admission, subject to the availability of space, to the magnet school and program.
 The applicant must apply within the regular transfer window in order to receive sibling priority for placement.
 For purposes of this rule, a sibling shall be defined as a brother, sister, half-brother, half-sister, stepbrother, stepsister, or foster child living in the same household.

-Legal References: 1.
-Applicants must meet all eligibility requirements for admission to the magnet program and compliance guidelines as specified by the Office of Civil Rights before being eligible for the Sibling Priority Admission policy.
+1. Applicants must meet all eligibility requirements for admission to the magnet program and compliance guidelines as specified by the Office of Civil Rights before being eligible for the Sibling Priority Admission policy.

 Approved as to Legal Form By Knox County Law Director 11/17/2021 /Gary T. Dupler/Deputy Law Director

-Section J: Knox County Board of E ducatior n Policy

-Students Descriptor Term: Descriptor Code: Issued:

-Students Out-of-District Student J-154 7/16

-Transfer to the Regional Reviewed: Revised:
+Students Knox County Board of Education Policy Descriptor Term: Out-of-District Student Transfer to the Regional STEM Academy Descriptor Code: Issued: J-154 7/16 Reviewed: Revised: 10/23 12/23

-STEM Academy 10/23 12/23